uzzielperez/uzzielperez.github.io/_posts/2020-08-30-Can-I-be-less-neurotic.md

 > **Peace of mind is the most important prerequisite for creative work.” - Richard Feynman**

 And realistically, for some people with family life, other issues and the world we live in, "Peace of mind" is hard to achieve.
 But we can try to find a process or a way to feel it.
 Will keep on learning.

+If you are having trouble with crippling anxiety or trauma and the wounds or issues run deep... it is ok to ask for help.
+I know sometimes, it is hard to find someone to ask or trust but it's always a good first step to just try and find someone whom you could safely talk to.